Samael1254/miniRT/README.md

 - Colored diffuse, ambiant and specular lighting from multiple point sources
 - Basic shapes, from the outside as well as inside : plane, sphere, cylinder, cone
 - Basic shading : hard shadows, incidence and distance attenuation
-- Texturing and normal mapping available for spheres and planes
+- Texturing and normal mapping available for all shapes
 - A background sky with a gradient of two colors
-- Camera with modifiable parameters (position, orientation, field of view)
+- Camera with modifiable parameters (position, orientation, field of view), and movement/rotation in real time
 - Scenes written in the dedicated .rt file format (see documentation.rt for more details)
-- Materials in .mrt files, able to load textures and normal maps from .xpm image files
+- Materials in .mrt files, able to load textures and normal maps from .xpm image files (see documentation.mrt for more details)
 - Comes with a few pre-made scenes, textures and materials to select from

 ### TODO MANDATORY